Quick start

 Solvers

-- One or more explanatory scheme on the left,
+- One or more explanatory diagrams on the left,

 - A note detailing the solver's actions,